marcol-create/ANSYS_Chassis_Automation/README.md

    - Assign draping as necessary.

 6. **Update ACP**
-   - Update the ACP model, then return to Workbench to continue with your composite or structural analyses.
+   - Update the ACP model, then return to Workbench to continue with structural analyses.

 ---